MicrochipTech/fpga-hls-examples/Training2/readme.md

 computation of the set of colored output tensor values (see Loop 3 arrow).

-Loop 1 and Loop 2 the code traverses along the row and column dimensions of the output tensor.
-Loop 3 traverses along the depth dimension of the output tensor, each iteration computes a `PARALLEL_KERNELS` number of outputs.
+For Loop 1 and Loop 2, the code traverses along the row and column dimensions of the output tensor.
+Loop 3 traverses along the depth dimension of the output tensor, and each iteration computes a total of `PARALLEL_KERNELS` outputs.
 The `accumulated_value` array will hold the partial dot-products.
 Loop 4 traverses along the row and column dimensions of the input tensor and convolution filter kernels.
-Then Loop 5 walks through each of the `PARALLEL_KERNELS` number of selected convolution filters and Loop 6 traverses along the depth dimension of the input tensor.
-Loop 7 and Loop 8 add up the partial sums together with biases to produce `PARALLEL_KERNEL` number of outputs.
+Then, Loop 5 walks through each of the `PARALLEL_KERNELS` selected convolution filters and Loop 6 traverses along the depth dimension of the input tensor.
+Loop 7 and Loop 8 add up the partial sums together with biases to produce `PARALLEL_KERNEL` outputs.

 ```C
 const static unsigned PARALLEL_KERNELS = NUM_MACC / INPUT_DEPTH;